 Minimal research

-Since it’s a product you use already, you will need to spend relatively less time researching the product.
+Since it’s a product you already use, you will need to spend relatively less time researching the product.
 You will already know the product’s nuances, bottlenecks, and features.
 So, the time you would otherwise spend on researching these aspects will be considerably reduced.
 Thereby leaving you free to focus on creating the content.

 Low dependency on SMEs